1 Bg 4-1972: Transcendental Knowledge

 > rupam svarupena vyavasthitih.
 Liberation means to be

-> situated in one's constitutional position as an eternal
+> situated in one's constitutional position as the eternal

 > servitor of Krsna (Krsna consciousness).